-Do you wonder how mind, brain, and behavior are connected?
+Do you wonder how the mind, brain and human behavior are connected?

 Do you want to help others?

-The Psychology Major will give you a wide range of marketable skills that include interpersonal awareness, problem solving, and persuasion.
+The major from the Psychology Department will give you a wide range of marketable skills that include interpersonal awareness, problem solving, and persuasion.
 Small class sizes allow you to develop professional relationships with dedicated faculty who have a wide variety of areas of expertise in the field of psychology.
 You will also have the opportunity to get hands-on experience through internships and faculty-led undergraduate research projects in which you can develop, conduct, analyze, and present your research.
+This degree will prepare you for a career or graduate programs by the end of your senior year.
+Please note we also offer a minor in psychology.

 What You Will Learn